StackVista/stackstate-docs/configure/identifiers.md

 ### Prefix

 The `prefix` segment is a required part of a global identifier.
 It names the scope that the identifier belongs to and is used purely for organizational purposes.

+{% hint style="info" %}
+When the prefix includes a StackPack name, the object will be under the control of that StackPack.
+This means that the object will be uninstalled when the StackPack is uninstalled.
+{% endhint %}

 Recognized URN prefixes are:

 * `stackpack:<name>` - objects belonging to StackPacks.
 * `stackpack:<name>:shared` - objects shared between instances of a StackPack.
-* `stackpack:<name>:instance:{{instanceId}}`- objects belonging to a specific instance of a StackPack.
+* `stackpack:<name>:instance:{{instanceId}}`- objects belonging to a specific instance of a StackPack, where `{{instanceId}}` is a handlebar that returns the ID provided during the StackPack installation process for each specific instance of the StackPack.
 * `system:auto` - objects created by the system that do not belong to any specific StackPacks.

-Note that `{{instanceId}}` is a handlebar that returns the ID provided during the StackPack installation process for each specific instance of a StackPack.

 ### Type-name and free-form